 March 6, 2020

-Its concept, at the very core, is similar to that of Vine – short, looping videos for sharing entertainment.
-However, unlike Vine, Tik Tok allows you to post videos with a maximum length of 60 seconds and the ability to repost videos that aren’t made by you personally.
-Content on Tik Tok usually contains music in the background with people dancing, lip syncing or doing everyday activities for entertainment.
+TikTok videos are not only longer (maximum 60 seconds duration), but you can also repost videos that aren’t made by you personally.
+Content on Tik Tok usually contains audio in the background with people dancing, lip syncing or doing everyday activities for entertainment.

-TikTok provides a platform of entertainment, creativity and community.
+In short, TikTok provides a platform of entertainment, creativity and community.

 Localization is another great feature of TikTok where businesses that operate in multiple locations can use marketing campaigns for specific locations to reach their target.

 Another awesome thing about TikTok is that the user engagement is phenomenal due to its unique algorithms.
 Videos on TikTok can go viral with relative ease even if you have zero followers.
 Being that most videos on TikTok are so short, the content on the app is meant for fast and casual viewing.

 At the end of the day, the question of whether to use TikTok or not really depends on your business niche, audience and the goal you want to achieve with it.